IconoclastLabs/MotionTemplate/README.md

 [![Build Status](https://api.travis-ci.org/IconoclastLabs/MotionTemplate.png)](https://travis-ci.org/IconoclastLabs/MotionTemplate)

 *Motion Template is a strightforward clean template for loading useful gems and skinned UI items.
 It's an excellent starting point for building your RubyMotion application.
-Simply strip out the features you don't need, and start implementing your app on this robust boilerplate!*
+Simply strip out the features you don't need, and start implementing your app on this robust RM 2.0 template!*

+## Install Template
+Run this command to install the template

+  `$ git clone git@github.com:IconoclastLabs/MotionTemplate.git ~/Library/RubyMotion/template/motiontemplate`

+Creat your project using this template!

+  `$ motion create --template=motiontemplate <myappname>`
 ________________________

 #### GEMS ####